sablier-labs/docs/docs/contracts/v2/guides/01-local-environment.md

 The folder structure should be intuitive:

-- `src` is where you’ll write Solidity contracts
+- `src` is where you'll write Solidity contracts
-- `test` is where you’ll write tests (also in Solidity)
+- `test` is where you'll write tests (also in Solidity)
 - `script` is where you'll write scripts to perform actions like deploying contracts (you guessed it, in Solidity)
 - `foundry.toml` is where you can configure your Foundry settings, which we will leave as is in this guide